Note: This Privacy Policy is effective as of January 14, 2014

 How do we use the information we collect?

 We use the information we collect to provide our products to you and make them better, develop new products, and protect Skigit and our users.
 For example, we may log how often people use two different versions of a product, which can help us understand which version is better.
+If you make a purchase on Skigit, we'll save your payment information and contact information so that you can use them the next time you want to buy something on Skigit.

-We also use the information we collect to:
+• We also use the information we collect to:

-- respond to your questions or comments.
+• Respond to your questions or comments.

 What choices do you have about your information?

 Our goal is to give you simple and meaningful choices over your information.
-If you have a Skigit account, many of the choices you have on Skigit are built directly in to the product or your account settings.
+If you have a Skigit account, many of the choices you have on Skigit are built directly into the product or your account settings.
 For example, you can:

-- Link or unlink your Skigit account from an account on another service (e.g., Facebook or Twitter).
+• Link or unlink your Skigit account from an account on another service (e.g., Facebook or Twitter).
 For some services (like Facebook), you can also choose whether or not to publish your activity on Skigit to that service.

-In addition, you may have choices available to you through the device or software you use to access Skigit.
+• You may have choices available to you through the device or software you use to access Skigit.
 For example:

-- The browser you use may provide you with the ability to control cookies or other types of local data storage;
+• The browser you use may provide you with the ability to control cookies or other types of local data storage.

-- Your mobile device may provide you with choices around how and whether location or other data is shared with us.
+• Your mobile device may provide you with choices around how and whether location or other data is shared with us.

 To learn more about these choices, please see the information provided by the device or software provider.